I chat with a series of friends and co-creators about ideas, projects and structures that have the potential to change how we live in the world.

 Episode 9: Karma is Trauma, with Kaloyan

-We discuss what karma is and how we’ve worked with it in our sessions, particularly focusing on healing the masculine and feminine energies.
+In this episode we describe what karma is and how we’ve worked with it in our sessions, particularly focusing on healing the masculine and feminine energies.